dterstege/FASTMAP/FASTMAP_macOS/README.md

 FASTMAP for macOS
 =================

-The plugin found in this branch is compatible with macOS.
+The plugin found in this branch most recent version compatible with macOS.